Category Archive for Fashion

 Address / location of the Rocky Horror bar: 3 Chome-11-18 Shimoyamatedori, Chuo Ward, Kobe, Hyogo 650-0011, Japan

-If you’re a fan of The Rocky Horror Picture Show, then you’ll be mad for this glam Goth bar.
+If you’re a fan of The Rocky Horror Picture Show, then you’ll be mad for this glam Goth bar (see my video about Vampire Squid here).
 Aren’t Kobe and Kyoto a hoot?

 For video footage of Kyoto’s Seimei pentagram shrine, Satanic Idea bar and other spots featured in my blog, check out my reels on Insta @LaCarmina – thanks for the follow.